trompamusic/ce-api/docs/authentication.md

 ### Authorization header

-The Contribution Environment API will obtain the token from the `Authorization` header with type `Bearer` for authentication.
+The Contributor Environment API will obtain the token from the `Authorization` header with type `Bearer` for authentication.
 Make sure that this header is set for each request that needs authentication.

 For example: